csinva/csinva.github.io/_notes/neuro/neural_comp.md

 - people didn't see sparsity for a while because they were using very specific stimuli and specific neurons
   - now people with less biased sampling are finding more sparsity
   - in cortex anasthesia tends to lower firing rates, but opposite in hippocampus
-- algorithms
-  - thresholding (simplest) - do $D^Ty$ and then threshold this
-  - basis pursuit - change $l_0$ to $l_1$
-    - this will work under certain conditions (with theoretical guarantees)
-  - matching purusuit - greedy, find support one at a time, then look for the next one

 # self-organizing maps